 A practitioner's meeting with IRS representatives concerning a client's affairs deteriorated into acrimony.
-As people began to leave the meeting room, the practitioner grasped a revenue officer by the shoulder and urged her to continue the meeting.
-The revenue officer refused, telling the practitioner to remove his hand.
-The practitioner again grasped the revenue officer by the shoulder and repeated his request, which was refused.
+As people began to leave the meeting room, the practitioner grasped a revenue officer by

 The matter was referred to the Director of Practice.
 The Director notified the practitioner of his possible violation of Treasury Department Circular No. 230, section 10.51(i), which states that a practitioner may be discharged or suspended for contemptuous conduct in connection with practice before the IRS.